 Meeting at 1314 E Oltorf St (Faith Presbyterian)

-Wildflower Church is a deliberately inclusive, open-minded religious community in the Unitarian Universalist tradition, growing spiritually together, spreading love, justice, and fun!
+Wildflower Church is a deliberately inclusive, open-minded religious community in the Unitarian Universalist tradition, growing spiritually together, spreading love, justice, and joy!
 We create our community by covenanting one to another, using our Covenant of Right Relations.
 We meet in South Austin.

-We are pleased to announce our new Serenity Service, an interfaith service of music, readings, candles and silence, held every third Friday of the month at 7:00pm in the Sanctuary at 1314 E Oltorf St (Faith Presbyterian).
+Our new alternative Serenity Service, an interfaith service of music, readings, candles, and silence, happens every third Friday of the month (NEXT July 17) at 7:00pm in the Sanctuary at 1314 E Oltorf St (Faith Presbyterian).

 12th Annual Wildflower UU Church's Women's Retreat - October 9-11, 2015